-Valley College holds the We Make Our Own Time Art Exhibition once every few years and it is aimed to show students different areas of study that might interest them.
-The show is opened to all studio faculty members and students.
+Valley College holds the We Make Our Own Time Art Exhibition every few years; it is aimed at showing students different areas of study that might interest them.
+The show is open to all studio, faculty members and students.

 This year’s exhibition was held between the hours of 11 a.m. and 2 p.m. and from 6 p.m. and 9 p.m.
 The exhibit showcased different paintings and art sculptures made by the faculty, along with some framed photographs.

-Some examples are but are not limited to a painting of a woman seeming indifferent while drinking a beverage with another person comforting her from behind, a sculpture of an LED light that reads: “Signature Strike,” and a plaque that reads, “The Human Race cannot be stopped by hatred.”
+Some examples were; a painting of a woman seeming indifferent while drinking a beverage with another person comforting her from behind, a sculpture of an LED light that reads: “Signature Strike,” and a plaque that reads, “The Human Race cannot be stopped by hatred.”